zhzhanp/TCDCN-face-alignment/README.md

 # TCDCN face alignment tool
-Matlab implementation of facial landmark detection by deep multi-task learning For a win32 binary version (faster), please go to: http://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html The provided tool is a re-implementation of the papers:
+Matlab implementation of facial landmark detection by deep multi-task learning.

+For a win32 binary version (faster), please go to: http://mmlab.ie.cuhk.edu.hk/projects/TCDCN.html The provided tool is a re-implementation of the papers: